nextflow-io/nextflow/docs/operator.rst

 join
 -----

-The ``join`` operator creates a channel that joins together the items emitted by two channels for which exits a matching key.
+The ``join`` operator creates a channel that joins together the items emitted by two channels for which exists a matching key.
 The key is defined, by default, as the first element in each item emitted.

 For example::